-Nigeria’s PC market falls to lowest levels in over nine years
+Nigeria’s official PC shipments falls to lowest levels in over nine years, IDC

 Official PC shipments to Nigeria fell 57.1 per cent year on year in 2016 to a total of 156,511 units, according to the latest figures compiled by International Data Corporation (IDC).
 This means the market has now fallen to its lowest levels since IDC started tracking it in Q1 2008, with factors such as unstable exchange rates, poor economic performance and the steady rise of refurbished gray market imports causing a decline that has been ongoing since 2013.

 “Nigeria’s currency – the naira – has been losing considerable value against the US dollar for a number of years now,” said Babatunde Afolayan, a Senior Research Analyst at IDC West Africa.
 “To make matters worse, the government excluded IT products from accessing foreign currencies at the interbank rate, pushing channel partners to obtain foreign currencies from the unofficial market, where rates are typically 40–50 per cent higher.”

 The country’s poor economic performance goes hand in hand with the tumbling value of the naira, with low crude oil prices and ongoing militant and terrorist activities further compounding the issue.
 Afolayan said such factors have significantly weakened the purchasing power of end users, resulting in low demand for PC products.

 “Both commercial and consumer end users have been prolonging their PC lifecycles beyond what is generally considered normal,” he said.
 “And in cases where new purchases are being made, commercial end users are typically opting for cheaper models while consumers are increasingly opting for refurbished products.
 An additional challenge is that channel partners are no longer stocking units to meet future demand; PCs are now ordered on a need-to-supply basis, and only after orders have been fully paid.”